stldsa/site/README.md

 Most commands that you'll need to run on a regular basis you should perform in a new container:

-    $ docker-compose run web <command>
+    $ docker-compose run django <command>

-In contrast to `up`, `run` overwrites the `CMD` step with your arguments, so the database initialization script is skipped.

-> Tip: You may want to append an alias function in your `.bashrc` (Linux/Ubuntu) or `.bash_profile` (macOS) using `echo 'function stldsa() { docker-compose run web "$@"; }' >> ~/.bashrc`.
+> Tip: You may want to append an alias function in your `.bashrc` / `.bash_profile`:

+Linux/Ubuntu:

+     $ echo 'function stldsa() { docker-compose run django "$@"; }' >> ~/.bashrc`

+macOS:

+     $ echo 'function stldsa() { docker-compose run django "$@"; }' >> ~/.bash_profile`

 This will allow you to run commands with the much simpler `stldsa <command>`.

 **The rest of this guide uses the `stldsa` alias as described in the above tip**

+## Jupyter Notebook / Python Shell

+Our docker-compose file also spins up a service for Jupyter Notebooks.
+Use this to test out your Python code in an interactive shell environment.
+To open the Jupyter interface, look in your `docker-compose up` logs to find the link with the access token; if you don't want to/are unable to scroll up and sift through all the logs you can type `docker-compose logs notebook`.
+Open the `explore.ipynb` file in the root directory or create your own notebook.

+If you'd rather just use a simple shell to run some quick Python, you can always use `python manage.py shell`.

-## Common/useful commands
+## More common/useful commands

 - Open bash shells inside the container with:

       $ stldsa bash

     Run your commands and close the bash shell with `Ctrl+D`.
 This might be useful for installing new dependencies without needing to rebuild the Docker image.
-To keep things clean, try to avoid using the bash shell unless you explicitly need to run multiple terminal commands.
+To keep things clean, it is best practice to avoid using the bash shell unless you think you explicitly need to, instead using `docker-compose run` when possible.

-    > Note: Due to some quirks in the way Docker manages virtual environments, you should use `pip` inside the container when updating dependencies, even though the project uses [Poetry](https://python-poetry.org/) outside of Docker.
+    Due to some quirks in the way Docker manages virtual environments, you should use pip inside the container when updating dependencies if you just want to try it out.
+If you want to commit a dependency to the codebase:

-- Open a Jupyter Notebook (use this if you need a Python shell):

-      $ stldsa python manage.py shell_plus --notebook
+        $ poetry add --lock

+    `--lock` allows you to skip Poetry's attempt to install all your packages in a virtual environment on the host machine and just builds the wheel used to install dependencies in the container.

 - Run tests:

-      $ stldsa web pytest
+      $ stldsa pytest

 - When you change any model fields, you must make some new migrations: